 Send a message to Gladys Assistant to see a camera image

 Go to the "Chat" tab, and ask Gladys "Show me the camera in the XXXX" (where XXXX is the room where the camera is)

-It should work in Telegram as well if you configured Telegram in Gladys.
+It should work in Telegram as well, if you have configured Telegram in Gladys.